Your Call?

 As soon as I realized that I did not want to take on another large writing project, I realized that by creating a series of videos I could much more easily share all the details of my current digital workflow and much more easily incorporate additional new tips, techniques, and tools as I went.
 And so, The Digital Basics III Video Series was born.

-You can order your copy of the Digital Basics III Video series here.
-The five videos with three images optimizations in each will be most valuable for folks using the latest version of Photoshop (2024) or Lightroom along with Topaz DeNoise AI and Topaz Sharpen AI.
+You can order the five videos in Volume I by clicking here.
+The videos will be most valuable for folks using the latest version of Photoshop (2024) or Lightroom along with Topaz DeNoise AI and Topaz Sharpen AI.

 Typos